-Realized investment income (losses), which consists of interest, dividends, income distributions from pooled funds, and realized gains and losses, is recorded in the Statement of Operations.
+Realized investment income (losses), which consists of interest, dividends, income distributions from pooled funds, and realized gains and losses, is recorded in the Statement of Operations, unless it is externally restricted, in which case it is deferred.
 Unrealized gains attributable to portfolio investments are recorded in the Statement of Remeasurement Gains and Losses.